 - Two courses in Conceptual Approaches to Environmental Studies (ordinarily taken in Year 2): Courses numbered at the 2000-level in environmental studies satisfy this requirement

-- One course in Applied Environmental Research (offered in semester one of Year 3): This project-based module focuses on a campus or local environmental challenge.
+- One course in Applied Environmental Research (offered only in first semester one of Year 3): This project-based module focuses on a campus or local environmental challenge.
 It models the interdisciplinary, collaborative research process typical of the field and fosters specific skills necessary to the successful completion of the Capstone research project.
 Students majoring in environmental studies are urged to organize their study-away plans such that they are on campus in semester one of their third year.
 Students who are away from campus during this semester will take Applied Environmental Research in the first semester of their fourth year.

 - Four courses in a student-designed Area of Specialization (taken in Years 3 and 4).
 By the beginning of their third year of study, students will develop and declare, in consultation with their faculty advisor, a 20-MC (typically four 5-MC modules) area of specialisation (AoS).
 The AoS may be in a specific disciplinary sub-field or address a specific environmental problem.
 All modules for the AoS must be upper-level or advanced courses; prerequisites for these upper-level courses do not count toward the 20-MC requirement for the AoS.
 Prospective majors may peruse the areas of specialization of current environmental-studies students elsewhere on this website.
 Academic advisors in environmental studies may also provide working templates for areas of specializations in a variety of fields.